Shaphel/covid19-scraped-data/README.md

 # covid19-scraped-data
-Steps to scraping data on covid-19 from Nigeria Centre For Disease Control, with visualizations using tableau
+Personal project on scraping covid-19 data from Nigeria Centre For Disease Control (NCDC) website, with visualizations using tableau